19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Health Points.md

 # Negative HP

-This game does *not* have negative HP.
+This game does *NOT* have negative HP.
 If your HP would be reduced to below 0, it is simply 0.